Principle: Versioning (principle 4)

 Recommendations and Requirements

-Each official release MUST have a unique resolvable version IRI.
+In addition to an IRI specifying the current release (see Principle 3), each official release MUST have a unique version IRI that resolves to the specific ontology artifact indicated.
+Consumers can then use the version IRI to uniquely identify which official release of the ontology they used, and to retrieve unaltered copies of the file(s).
 The versionIRI is constructed using (1) an ontology base prefix (2) a version identifier and (3) a path to a particular version product or artifact.

 Version identifiers for the ontology artifacts themselves SHOULD be of the form “YYYY-MM-DD” (that is, a date conforming to ISO-8601), OR use a numbering system (such as semantic versioning, i.e, of the form “NN.n”), but in any case each MUST associate with a distinct official release.
 The date versioning system is preferred, as it meshes with the requirement that version IRIs be specified using dated PURLs (see below).